ixxixii/UCLA_CS260_MachineLearningAlgorithm/hw2/README.txt

 This is the source code for CS260 Homework 2.
-This work is done by Yang Yang, sid 804522285.

     1.dataTransform.m is used to read data from .data document and transform to matrix for compute.